 What are the uses of a cancelled cheque?

-- In most of the cases, a cancelled cheque is needed to complete KYC formalities while availing many services.
+- In most of the cases, a canceled cheque is needed to complete KYC formalities while availing many services.
 From investing in a Mutual Fund or the stock market to setting up ECS debit or buying products on EMIs, the service provider asks for it.
 It is done to verify your bank account details that it belongs to you only.

 - EMIs have become one of the modes of payment these days.
 From laptops to smartphones to TV and for different loans like personal, car, education loans, people prefer paying in EMIs.
 It is done to manage monthly outlays.
-Hence, to facility EMI payment procedures, you may be asked to submit a cancelled cheque.
+Hence, to facility EMI payment procedures, you may be asked to submit a canceled cheque.

-- When you want to withdraw your provident fund money, companies may ask you to submit a cancelled cheque.
+- When you want to withdraw your provident fund money, companies may ask you to submit a canceled cheque.
 It is done to ensure that the money is credited into a correct bank account that you hold.

-The only thing while issuing someone a cancelled cheque is that you should not sign it.
+The only thing while issuing someone a canceled cheque is that you should not sign it.
 Even if you need to do that, you must get in writing the reason from the person in the letterhead of the company for future references.